The crossover from classical to quantum transport in a weakly-interacting Fermi gas: The hydrodynamic limit

 \subsection{The Fermi liquid limit}

 In the low-temperature limit, the gas behaves as a trivial Fermi liquid, where the Landau quasiparticles coincide with the bare fermions.
-The transport coefficients where given explicitly by Ref.~\cite{disphydro} (see also Ref.~\cite{devvisco} for the spin diffusivity).
+The transport coefficients to leading order in $\kF a$ were given explicitly by Ref.~\cite{disphydro} (see also Ref.~\cite{devvisco} for the spin diffusivity).
 The diagonalisation of the collision kernel for an arbitrary collision probability was performed in Refs.~\cite{Sykes1968,Wilkins1968,Pethick1977}, and can be readily applied to the case of an isotropic probability $W\propto g^2$.
-Note however that Refs.~\cite{Sykes1968,Wilkins1968} omit the contribution of the quantum force to dissipation, thus wrongly predicting the viscosity and spin diffusivity \cite{devvisco}.
+Note however that Refs.~\cite{Sykes1968,Wilkins1968} omit the contribution of the quantum force to dissipation, thus wrongly predicting the viscosity and spin diffusivity \cite{devvisco} to higher orders in $\kF a$.

-In the low-temperature regime, we obtain large deviations from the first RTA \eqqref{premiereapprox}, up to 25\% for the thermal conductivity:
+In the low-temperature regime, we obtain large deviations from the first variational RTA \eqqref{premiereapprox}, up to 25\% for the thermal conductivity: